-Student organizations are a lively part of the Setnor School of Music community.
-They complement coursework and ensemble performances, provide service to the Setnor School and wider community, and offer opportunities for you to develop leadership and teamwork skills necessary for success in life.
+Student organizations are an important and lively part of the Setnor School of Music community.
+They complement coursework and ensemble performances, provide service to the school, university, and wider community, and offer opportunities for students to develop the leadership and teamwork skills.

-Syracuse University’s a cappella ensembles are entirely student-run and -directed.
-The groups perform without instruments and are composed of strictly voice and optional vocal percussion.
-All-female, all-male, and co-ed groups exist, as well as a Jewish a cappella ensemble.
-While the groups perform a number of individual concerts during the semester, a large concert for all ensembles is held each semester.
+Syracuse University’s a cappella ensembles are entirely student-run and directed, performing with voice and optional vocal percussion.
+All-female, all-male, and co-ed groups exist.
+While the groups perform individual concerts, participate in community engagement performances, and perform at special events throughout the year, a large concert for all ensembles is usually arranged by the groups each year as well.

 A cappella groups include:

-The SU chapter of the American Choral Directors Association (ACDA) seeks to “…promote excellence in choral music through performance, composition, publication, research, and teaching” as recommended by the national organization.
-The SU chapter fosters fellowship between aspiring and established choral professionals, organizes seminars featuring leaders in the choral field, creates opportunities to observe rehearsals and performances of the highest caliber, and supports the SU choral studies area.
+The Syracuse University chapter of the American Choral Directors Association (ACDA) seeks to “…promote excellence in choral music through performance, composition, publication, research, and teaching” as recommended by the national organization.
+The Syracuse University chapter fosters fellowship between aspiring and established choral professionals, organizes seminars featuring leaders in the choral field, creates opportunities to observe rehearsals and performances of the highest caliber, and supports the SU choral studies area.
 Chapter members fundraise throughout the year in order to attend state, regional, and national conferences.
 For more information, contact John Warren, chapter advisor.

-The Black Celestial Choral Ensemble performs contemporary Christian gospel music.
-It concertizes regularly throughout the Central New York area.
+The Black Celestial Choral Ensemble is a choir comprised of students at Syracuse University, performing contemporary Christian gospel music throughout the Central New York area.

-Chimemasters is a campus-wide student group that rings the chimes in Crouse College’s bell tower.
-The group gives two 15-minute concerts daily that can be heard within a one-mile radius by an audience numbering in the thousands.
-For more information, contact firstname.lastname@example.org.
+Chimemasters is a campus-wide student group that rings the chimes in Crouse College’s historic bell tower.
+Chimemasters ring the bells three times per day that can be heard within a one-mile radius by an audience numbering in the thousands.
+The music ranges from Gregorian chant to songs by today’s most popular artists.
+For more information, email Michelle Taylor.

 The Setnor School is home to four professional and service fraternities and sororities devoted to music and musicians.
 They are not the kind of social fraternities and sororities depicted in movies!
 Instead, these organizations provide valuable service to the Setnor School and the community.

 Sigma Alpha Iota is an international music fraternity for women and a service organization.
-SU's Sigma Iota chapter is composed of both music and non-music majors.
-They are dedicated to serving the school through service projects and fund-raising activities both on and off campus, including the well-known “Muffin Mondays” in Crouse College.
-Contact: Kamala Sloss, email@example.com.
+Syracuse University's Sigma Iota chapter is composed of both music and non-music majors.
+They are dedicated to serving the school through service projects and fund-raising activities both on and off campus.
+Contact: Kelly Harper, email@example.com.

-Every year, SU’s NAfME collegiate chapter awards one scholarship to an incoming first-year music education major and one grant to a local music educator to use for supplies.
+Every year, Syracuse University’s NAfME collegiate chapter awards one scholarship to an incoming first-year music education major and one grant to a local music educator to use for supplies.
 A signature annual activity is attending the NYSSMA Winter Conference to attend professional development workshops, hear outstanding concerts, and network with music teachers and Setnor alumni from across the state of New York.
 The chapter is always looking to grow, improve, and give back to the community.
-For more information, contact David Knapp, chapter advisor, email@example.com.
+For more information, email David Knapp, chapter advisor.

 The Setnor School is home to the first student chapter of the New York State Band Directors Association (NYSBDA).
 The NYSBDA student chapter organizes lectures, events, and visits with leading band conductors and composers for band.
 A key activity is attending the annual NYSBDA conference for professional development workshops to hear outstanding performances and to network with band directors from across New York State.

 Pi Kappa Lambda is the national honor society for musicians with 205 active chapters across the country.
-Setnor's faculty members of Pi Kappa Lambda select outstanding music majors each year for induction into the society.
+Setnor School of Music faculty members of Pi Kappa Lambda select outstanding music majors each year for induction into the society.

 Syracuse University Recordings (SUR) and Marshall Street Records (MSR) are student-operated music companies.
 These hands-on learning environments are the operational component of the Setnor School's Music Enterprise Laboratory, a credit-bearing class.
 Students record and release music, promote live events, and market merchandise.
 They have negotiated, recorded, manufactured, and marketed 25 CD releases as well as numerous digital-only projects.
 In 2012, they marketed, promoted, and helped produce a sold-out concert with Ra Ra Riot in Setnor Auditorium.